microsoft/Windows-driver-samples/pos/drivers/MagneticStripeReader/README.md

 ---
 topic: sample
-description: This UMDF version 2 sample serves as a template for creating a new Magnetic Stripe Reader driver.
+description: "This UMDF version 2 sample serves as a template for creating a new Magnetic Stripe Reader driver."
 languages:
 - cpp
 products: